 Moving money to your providers sounds like an easy task.
 Unfortunately, it is not; this is yet another area that is heavily regulated to prevent money laundering.

 From a regulatory perspective, managing multiple countries and currencies in one marketplace can be very tricky.
-It might be a good idea to start from one country—or at least only have all your providers in the same country—to avoid having to deal with regulatory differences between countries.
+It might be a good idea to start from one country (or just one city)—or at least only have all your providers in the same country—to avoid having to deal with regulatory differences between countries.

 If you want to charge a commission for the transaction, you need to decide when and how to charge it.
 As we discussed above, from a regulatory perspective, receiving all the money and transferring the provider's part to them can be difficult.
 If you want to avoid this hassle, you should either split the payment into two separate transactions—one goes to the provider and another to you—or move the whole amount to the provider and charge your commission fee from them after the transaction.

 After the transaction has taken place, letting the customer and provider review each other is a common tactic.
 By only allowing ratings after real transactions, you reduce the probability of somebody boosting their reputation by creating dozens of fake reviews.
-As we learned earlier, a good reputation is essential for both customers and providers, so having a review system in place will make it more likely for them to use your payment system.
-We will go into the details of reputation systems later on in this guide, but let’s quickly go over how to smoothly integrate the review system into your transaction flow.
+A good reputation is essential for both customers and providers, so having a review system in place works as an incentive to use your payment system and pay your commission.
+We will go into the details of reputation systems in a chapter dedicated to marketplace trust, but let's quickly go over how to integrate the review system into your transaction flow smoothly.

-It is now time to put what you have learned into practice and design the checkout transaction flow for the imaginary marketplace from our previous chapters: a marketplace for personal trainers.
+It is now time to put what you have learned into practice and design the marketplace transaction flow for the imaginary marketplace from our previous chapters: a marketplace for personal trainers.

 The first decision is whether you want to offer an online payment option or not.
 As online payment is one of the main value propositions for your trainers, handling payments on your platform is definitely important.